shakfu/py2max/README.md

 ## Alternative Branches

-### pydantic2 branch
+### pydantic2 branches

-There is an experimental [branch](https://github.com/shakfu/py2max/tree/pydantic2) of this project which is based on the [pydantic2](https://github.com/pydantic/pydantic) project.
+There are two experimental branches which use [pydantic2](https://github.com/pydantic/pydantic) as the underlying object backend:

-This variant has the benefit of the following:
+1. [pydantic-2.5.3](https://github.com/shakfu/py2max/tree/pydantic-2.5.3) - based on version `2.5.3` of pydantic2.
+This was the initial proof-of-concept which achieved the following:

     - Tracks the main branch
     - 100% tests pass
     - More pythonic api
     - Improved serialization / deserialization
     - Widespread use of type validation based on type-hints.

+2. [pydantic-2.11.5](https://github.com/shakfu/py2max/tree/pydantic-2.11.5) - This branch uses pydantic2 version `2.11.5`, the latest release available.
+We created this branch after API changes in newer pydantic2 versions required updates from our initial implementation.
+Like its predecessor, this branch leverages pydantic2's features while serving as a foundation for developing specialized object classes beyond basic boxes.

 ```python
 >>> from py2max import Patcher